navikohli/learning-notes/books/designing-data-intensive-applications.md

 If every message represents a write to the database, and every replica processes the same writes in the same order, then the replcias will remain consistent with each other (_state machine replication_).

-A node is not allowed to retroactgively insert a message into an earlier position in the order if subsequent messages have already been dlivered.
+A node is not allowed to retroactgively insert a message into an earlier position in the order if subsequent messages have already been delivered.

 Another way of looking at total order broadcast is that it is a way of creating a _log_.
 Delivering a message is like appending to the log.